Wednesday, July 25, 2018

 In other areas, the purple is massively alone.
 Also alone is another example of the drama.
 See that cream color lower left?

-About double of what we found when we started, Somme Prairie Grove now has 487 native plant species and many thousands of (mostly invertebrate) animal species.
+Somme Prairie Grove now has 487 native plant species - about double the number we found when we started.
+It also has many thousands of rare (mostly invertebrate) animal species, fungi, and bacteria.
 Most of them increasingly take care of themselves.
 The patient recovers.
 The child matures.
-Bless them.
+Bless them all.

 ______________________________________________________________________